I first visited Japan in July 1990 at the invitation of the British

 (The section below written in 1994)

-consolidated my interest in trying to undertake a serious comparison
+my interest in trying to undertake a serious comparison of England and

-set of materials on Japan, without which my book would have been impossible,
+on Japan, without which my book would have been impossible, or at least

-or at least extremely difficult to write.
-In particular, we bought quite
+extremely difficult to write.
+In particular, we bought quite a lot of

-a lot of books in Tokyo, and also I ransacked the University of Hokkaido
+books in Tokyo, and also I ransacked the University of Hokkaido library.

-library.
-This was particularly interesting because it contained a number
+This was particularly interesting because it contained a number of the

-of the older accounts which would have disappeared from the open shelves
+older accounts which would have disappeared from the open shelves of

-of the libraries in England.
-I can't quite make out whether it was at
+the libraries in England.
+I can't quite make out whether it was at this

-this point that I discovered one of the major influences on my work,
+point that I discovered one of the major influences on my work, Edward

-Edward Morse and particularly his Japan Day by Day, but it is
+Morse and particularly his Japan Day by Day, but it is probably

 was that this trip acted as a kind of second layer of the sandwich started